Off Press Podcast

 Rebecca Delfino on the Opioid Crisis

-The opioid crisis, which has killed as many as 700,000 Americans in the past 20 years, has fallen off the nation’s radar.
-Rebecca Delfino, clinical law professor at the LMU Loyola Law School, describes the overprescription practices and misleading marketing that fuel the epidemic.
+The opioid crisis has killed as many as 700,000 Americans in the past 20 years.
+Rebecca Delfino, LMU Loyola Law School professor, describes the overprescription practices and misleading marketing that have fueled the epidemic.

 Episode 43 • March 11, 2022